matthiasware/pycutest/README.md

 # PYCUTEST #
 A python interface for the [CUTEST](https://ccpforge.cse.rl.ac.uk/gf/project/cutest/wiki/) package.
 It basically interfaces "Cutest.h.
 For this, pycutest relies on Cython and Numpy.

-# TODO
-- add tests !!!
-- rework readme.md
-- create compile function
-- create recompile funciton
-- create remake meta function
-- do this from setup.py
-- check if all environment variables are set!!!
-- Multiimport BUG, release resources if not needed
-- remove del from \__del\__
-- create a property csv file with bounds and constraints
-- crate a benachmark file with ipopt and scipy runtimes.
-- implement functions for constraint problems
-- add interface for ipopt
-- add more sample code
+Not all functions are interfaced so far.

 ### Reference
-The implementation in  [HERE]("https://github.com/kenjydem/CUTEST.py.git") didn't work for me, but may work for you.
+The implementation in  [HERE](https://github.com/kenjydem/CUTEST.py.git) didn't work for me, but may work for you.
 It is a bit more sophisticated so make sure to check that out.

 ### Dependencies
 - **Linux** (Although an adaption for MAC should be straightforward)